The Confident Eater

 Are great recipes the answer to fussy eating?, Judith Yeabsley|Fussy Eating NZ, recipe reading, #AreGreatRecipesTheAnswerToFussyEating, # AreGreatRecipesTheAnswerToPickyEating, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters

 2. Quick fix – Recipes may be seen as an easy or even sensible way to get a picky eater eating.
-The problem is that a child is not eating widely, so logically, the solution to that is finding foods that they will happily eat.
+The problem is a child is not eating widely, so logically, the solution is finding foods they will happily eat.

 Although there is some truth in that, generally, it is not the solution.
-Sure, it’s important that we provide foods that are in the comfort zone for a child.
+Sure, it’s important to provide foods that are in the comfort zone for a child.

-However, cooking all the Pinterest-worthy, ‘every picky eater will love this’ recipes is not usually as helpful as we wish.
+However, cooking all the Pinterest-worthy, ‘every picky eater will love this’ recipes is not usually as helpful as you wish.

 3. It’s manageable – Recipes may seem manageable.
 In the midst of the ongoing frustration, stress and worry of parenting a fussy eater, finding a new recipe to test may seem a step that is do-able.